kellyspaans/T2-IVIM-NET/README.md

-# Project Name

-Estimating T2-Intra-Voxel Incoherent Motion (IVIM) parameters in stroke patients two years post-onset using a T2-corrected extension of IVIM-NET.
+# Estimating T2-Intra-Voxel Incoherent Motion (IVIM) parameters in stroke patients two years post-onset using a T2-corrected extension of IVIM-NET.

 14-02-2024
 By Kelly Spaans